 An overdraft allows you to pay for something when you would otherwise have no money in your account.
 There are two types of overdraft - planned and unplanned.
 All overdrafts are subject to application and approval and are repayable on demand.

 If you try to make a payment (for example by Direct Debit) and you don't have enough money in your account, we'll treat this as a request for an Unplanned Overdraft or for an increase in one you already have.

 If we agree, we'll provide you with an Unplanned Overdraft (or extend your existing one) to cover the payment.
 If we do not agree, you won't be able to make the payment and we will charge you a Returned Item Fee, unless the amount you were trying to pay was less than £10, in which case you won't be charged.

-You won't pay any fees if you borrow £10 or less using an Unplanned Overdraft, but you will still be charged interest on the whole amount.
+You won't pay any fees or interest if you borrow £10 or less using an Unplanned Overdraft.

 If you borrow more than the £10 buffer, you will pay: